Rocky Point Nature Trail

 |Parking Lot Longitude||-113.98893|

 The hike to Rocky Point on the western shore of Lake McDonald begins from the North Fork Road near the Fish Creek Campground.
 To reach the trailhead from the Going-To-The-Sun Road near Apgar, drive 1.2 miles north on Camas Road.
 Turn right onto Fish Creek Campground Road and drive another 1.1 miles to the Fish Creek Campground.
 From here turn left onto the North Fork Road, which is a gravel road, and drive 0.4 miles to the parking area for the Rocky Point Trail on the left side of the road.
-The Rocky Point Trailhead is located across the street from the parking area.
+The Rocky Point Trailhead is located across the road from the parking area.

 For most of its length the Rocky Point Trail passes through the ravages of the massive Robert Fire that scorched almost 40,000 acres along the shores of Lake McDonald in 2003.
 The fire was so intense that flames reached a height of 500 feet along Howe Ridge, just to the north of the trail.
 2003 marked the fifth year of a five-year drought, and became one of the worst fire seasons in Glacier National Park history.
 That summer more than 136,000 acres burned in Glacier.
-That’s 13% of the park!
+That represents 13% of the park!

 After soaking in the magnificent scenery at Rocky Point you can easily pick up the main trail on the far end of this side trip.